JakubNer/autokey-autohotkey-vim-nav/README.md

 The following keys allow memorization of application windows for quick recall:

-`1,2,3,4,5,a,s,d,f,g,z,x,c,v,b,u,i,o,j,k,l`
+`1,2,3,4,5,a,s,d,f,g,z,x,c,v,b`

-To memorize an application window hold CAPS LOCK then press SPACE, then hold SHIFT while single, double, or triple tapping one of the above keys.
+To memorize an application window hold CAPS LOCK then press SPACE or TAB, then hold SHIFT while single, double, or triple tapping one of the above keys.

-To recall an application windows  hold CAPS LOCK then press SPACE, then single, double, or triple tap the corresponding key.
+To recall an application windows  hold CAPS LOCK then press SPACE or TAB, then single, double, or triple tap the corresponding key.

 #### Example